-Some of this material may not be popular reading for hobbyist however, is necessary to maintain a complete understanding of the project at hand.
 To be very clear on this philosophy, we will start with the basics.
 Humans wish to communicate since the cave-man days with grunts.
 A few million years later with smoke signals.
 A hundred years or so ago with wired telegraph (1800's) and wireless telegraph (1900's).
-In the 20th century voice finally was realized.
+In the latter 20th century voice finally was realized.
 In the 21st century better sounding, analog voice, then data and digital voice was realized.
-Only analog communications/transmission for Land Mobile Radio (LMR) will be covered in this document.
+We will only cover latter analog voice communications/transmission in this document.